“Decent people should ignore politics, if only they could be confident that politics would ignore them.”

-In our current world, citizens are expected to go to the polling booth at least every 4 years, and really every 2.
-And for each election, it’s your “civic duty” to research the candidates to make the best choice.
+In our current world, there’s social pressure to go to the polling booth every election.
+And each time, it’s your “civic duty” to research the candidates to make the best choice.

 Liquid democracy does away with this idea.